 catherine joined Watsi on November 27th, 2013.
-Six years ago, catherine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. catherine's most recent donation supported Alison, a sweet 6-year-old from Bolivia, to fund life-changing cardiac surgery so she can grow to be a strong, healthy young girl.
+Seven years ago, catherine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. catherine's most recent donation supported Anthonie, a 9-year-old boy from Haiti, to fund overseas prep and transportation for his life-saving heart surgery.

 Alison is a sweet 6-year-old from Bolivia who loves princesses and coloring in coloring books!
 She lives with her parents in a small town on the border between Bolivia and Argentina.
 Her father is a minibus taxi driver, and her mother is currently finishing her university studies.
 Alison also attends school and recently finished first grade.
 Alison was born with a ventricular septal defect, a cardiac condition in which a hole exists between the two lower chambers of the heart.
 Blood leaks through this hole without first passing through the lungs to obtain oxygen, leaving her feeling weak and short of breath.
 Fortunately, Alison is scheduled to undergo heart surgery on July 26th with the support of our long-standing medical partner Haiti Cardiac Alliance, which is now growing and expanding into Bolivia.
 Surgeons will close the hole with a patch, allowing blood to properly flow through her body and improving her quality of life.
 Another organization, Gift of Life International, is contributing $2,500 to pay for a portion of Alison's procedure costs.
 Our medical partner is requesting $1,500 to cover the remaining costs, which funds surgical expenses, cardiac exams, medications, and travel fees so Alison and her family can travel to receive her life-changing cardiac procedure in La Paz.
 Alison's mother shares, "Our family is so grateful for this opportunity to save our daughter's life!"